dodyg/practical-aspnetcore/README.md

 To run these samples, simply open your command line console,  go to each folder and execute ```dotnet restore``` and then continue with ```dotnet watch run```.

 ## What's new in ASP.NET Core 2.0 (1)

+  This is a good explanation on [what's new on ASP.NET Core 2.0](https://blogs.msdn.microsoft.com/webdev/2017/08/25/asp-net-core-2-0-features-1/)

   This section will show new things in [ASP.NET Core 2.0](https://github.com/aspnet/Home/releases/tag/2.0.0).
 The rest of the samples will work in ASP.NET Core 1.1 unless specified otherwise.

   * [Hello World with Microsoft.AspNetCore.All package](https://github.com/dodyg/practical-aspnetcore/tree/master/projects/aspnet-core-2/hello-world-startup-all-package)